 Sue has a degree in forestry with an emphasis in recreation and that is what she loves to do – recreate in the woods.
 She worked for the US Forest Service on the Monongahela and Superior National Forests doing forestry, recreation, fire, environmental planning, and wilderness management work.
 Sue retired in 2017 and now spends time hiking, skiing, camping, traveling, touring, and still finds time to volunteer with several nonprofits.
 She delights in staying active and engaged, and helping others do the same.

 Anna Heil was born and raised in San Diego, California but discovered a love for the Boundary Waters when she visited for a week-long dog sledding and winter camping trip over New Year’s Eve in high school.
 After receiving her degree in Environmental Geography at Colgate University in upstate New York, Anna moved to Minnesota in 2016.
-After working for organizations like Voyageur Outward Bound School, REI, and the YMCA Northern Lights Camp, she started guiding for Women’s Wilderness Discovery.
+After working for Voyageur Outward Bound School and REI, she started guiding for Women’s Wilderness Discovery.
+Anna is now the Fall, Winter, Spring Program Director at YMCA Camp Northern Lights, and lives year-round in Ely.
 Anna’s favorite part of guiding is sharing her love of camping while allowing space on trips for both introspection and laughter.
-Anna currently lives in Embarrass, Minnesota with a number of sled dogs… Her free time is spent planning and training for a 1300 mile expedition from Ely, Minnesota to the Hudson Bay in the winter of 2022 with Northern Ice Ties.

 Martha has loved the Boundary Waters and Quetico since first encountering them in 1971 as a student on a five-week Minnesota Outward Bound Course.
 She spent decades checking the want ads in Ely, MN and other communities surrounding the BWCA looking for a scientist job that would keep body and soul together plus provide for retirement.
 Although she failed in that original mission, she spent 18 “seasons” instructing for Voyageur Outward Bound School plus another 10 seasons canoeing with friends while accumulating retirement funds as a research scientist and later as an outdoor program administrator.
 Now she has retired to Ely and guides a few WWD trips each year for pure enjoyment.
 You are guaranteed a happy guide with Martha.